What is it?

 What will you study?

-The programme is designed to open up the full breadth of continental philosophy, from Kant, through Nietzsche and Heidegger, to Bachelard, Foucault and more recent figures.
-Rather than offering a miscellaneous selection of whatever narrow courses happen to be available in that year, this degree is designed so that all its elements speak to and build on one another, providing an unsurpassed, coherent grounding in European thought.
-It is organised around these taught modules:
+The MA is designed to open up the full breadth of continental philosophy, from Kant, through Nietzsche and Heidegger, to Bachelard, Foucault and up to the present day.
+Rather than offering a miscellaneous selection of whatever narrow courses happen to be available in that year, this degree is designed so that all its elements speak to and build on one another, providing a coherent grounding in European thought.
+It is organised around the following taught modules (a module is what other universities might call a ‘class’ or a ‘course’):

-- Transcendence and the Body This module covers late 18th and 19th Century thought; in the 2015-16 academic year, the course will look at notions of transcendence and immanence in Kant and Nietzsche, and ask what relevance these analyses have to the ancient problem of being and becoming.
-(Required books to purchase are the full version of the Pluhar translation of the Critique of Pure Reason (Hackett), and the Ansell Pearson & Large collection called Nietzsche Reader (Blackwell).
+- Transcendence and the Body This module examines the roots of Continental Philosophy covering key figures from late 18th and 19th, and 20th Century thought.
+Primarily, we will examine the shift from theories of transcendence to theories of embodiment.
+Beginning with Kant we trace how Continental Philosophy transformed notions of subjectivity, will, embodiment, action, being and becoming in the work of Hegel, Nietzsche and Merleau-Ponty.
+(Required books to purchase are the Phenomenology of Spirit (OUP), and the Ansell Pearson & Large collection called Nietzsche Reader (Blackwell) and Phenomenology of Perception (Routledge).
 All other directly required reading will be supplied, although depending upon their choice of essay topics, students may wish to buy additional texts.)

-- Phenomenology and Ontology The focus of this module for Spring 2018 will be on Heidegger, and on responses to his work in existentialism and hermeneutics.
-(Required purchase is Heidegger’s Being and Time, either the older Macquarrie and Robinson translation or the second edition of the Stambaugh translation.
-All other directly required reading will be supplied, although depending upon their choice of essay topics, students may wish to buy additional texts.)
+- Phenomenology and Ontology The focus of this module is Heidegger’s classic text Being and Time (you will need to buy either the older Macquarrie and Robinson translation or the second edition of the Stambaugh translation.
+All other directly required reading will be supplied, although depending upon their choice of essay and dissertation topics, you may wish to buy additional texts for yourselves.)

-- Research Seminar.
-This is a module without a fixed theme — instead, it will be built around the up-to-date research activity of one of your professors, extending the work you have already done in the other modules.
-Our plans for Spring 2020 are for Professor Burnham to lead the group in a reading of Kant’s third Critique, together with some more recent interpretations.
-The plans for the year following have not yet been made.
+- Research Topics in Continental Philosophy This is a module without a fixed theme — instead, it’s built around the current research activity of one or more of your professors, extending the work you have already done in the other modules.

 What is it like?